Important Tools for Your Business.

 Would you be interested in a technique that will allow you to purchase investment properties with no credit check, no loan apps, no waiting, and no stress?

 What does Subject to mean?
 It means Subject to the existing mortgage on a property.
-In a traditional property purchase a buyer either pays off or assumes a sellers loan and takes title to the property.
-The buyer then owns the property and is liable to the lender for the payments on that loan.
+In a traditional property purchase, a buyer either pays off, or assumes a sellers loan, and then takes title to the property.
+The buyer at that poiny owns the property, and is liable to the lender for the payments on that loan.